-As we continue our FinOps blog series, we focus on building a total cost of ownership plan for cloud transformation.
+In part two of our FinOps two-part series, we focus on building a total cost of ownership plan for cloud transformation.

 A cloud TCO baseline can lead to reliable financial forecasting and is crucial for budget planning as your organization transitions from capital expenditures (CAPEX) to operating expenses (OPEX) spend.
 When you baseline your TCO at the beginning of your cloud journey, it allows you to establish key performance indicators (KPIs) that will enable you to add business value during the lifetime of your cloud journey.
 Let’s explore how to use TCO as the foundation of a budgeted cloud migration plan.